Shadow and Photon Sphere of Black Hole in Clouds of Strings and Quintessence: Shadows and photon spheres with an infalling spherical accretion

-Either with static or infalling spherical accretion, the shadow have an equal radius in both Fig. \ref{Graphic of infalling for a} and Fig. \ref{Graphic of infalling for omega}, in other words, the peak of the images of specific intensity are all located at $b=b_{ph}$.
+Either with static or infalling spherical accretion, the radius of the shadow is the same in both Fig. \ref{Graphic of infalling for a} and Fig. \ref{Graphic of infalling for omega}, in other words, the peak of the images of specific intensity are all located at $b=b_{ph}$.
 We can conclude that the model of the accretion we considered in this paper only affects the value of the specific intensity but not the profile.
 Because the radii of the shadow and photon sphere is actually the intrinsic properties of spacetime.